A framework for lifecycle digitalisation

 Offshore structures are far from shore and human expertise, making continuous digital oversight essential rather than optional.

-The framework is modular by design — each component can be developed, deployed, and validated independently while feeding the whole system.
-Together they form a closed loop from field sensing to maintenance action.
+The framework is modular by design.
+Each component can be developed, deployed, and validated independently while feeding the whole system, a closed loop from field sensing to maintenance action.

 Real-Time Monitoring & Digitisation